-Pros: This effort will help the assessment team understand the ICS's unique requirements and characteristics.
+For: This effort will help the assessment team understand the ICS's unique requirements and characteristics.
 This activity could identify areas where the process can be optimised.
 This is the only way to assess and secure the production system components and network.

-Cons: The system is not actually tested, but intrusive testing is not an option on production ICSs.
+Against: The system is not actually tested, but intrusive testing is not an option on production ICSs.

-In order to validate features of the ICS, the team will need access to the target system.
+- Resources and prerequisites for testing: In order to validate features of the ICS, the team will need access to the target system.
 For this task to be effective, the team either will have to include an ICS engineer or possess ICS experience prior to this effort.
-This requirement is sort of a reverse order problem as a cyber security assessment of an ICS should answer security posture questions rather than educate the assessment team about the target system.

-Validating the functionality of an ICS requires the team have access to the system and permission to execute different functions.
-Unless there are inherent problems in the system, this effort should have little impact on the operations of the ICS other than the distraction of running abnormal functions.

-This effort may identify areas where the process can be optimised.
-Examining the device configurations may also identify extraneous services or features that can be safely disabled.
+This requirement is sort of a reverse order problem as a cyber security assessment of an ICS should answer security posture questions rather than educate the assessment team about the target system. - Potential impact of the testing: Validating the functionality of an ICS requires the team have access to the system and permission to execute different functions.
+Unless there are inherent problems in the system, this effort should have little impact on the operations of the ICS other than the distraction of running abnormal functions. - Description of the types of results to expect: This effort may identify areas where the process can be optimised.
+Examining the device configurations may also identify extraneous services or features that can be safely disabled. - Level of security assurance to expect: high.

-High.
 This process can be used to evaluate the configuration of ICS hosts, network equipment and ICS equipment.
-Any other non-production assessment of host and network configurations will probably not be representative.

-The team could validate the functions of the ICS FEP and check the configuration files.

-The assessment team should examine the ICS by validating the functionality and checking the configuration of the system.
+Any other non-production assessment of host and network configurations will probably not be representative. - Example: The team could validate the functions of the ICS FEP and check the configuration files. - Conclusion: The assessment team should examine the ICS by validating the functionality and checking the configuration of the system.
 The team incrementally checks the functionality of devices and features of the ICS.
 Also, the team checks the configurations of many of the ICS components.